Owls (former)

 (NCBI-index: 13123)

-The male and female of the Gypsy Moth (Lymantria dispar) are quite different in size and color.
+The male and female of the Gypsy Moth (Lymantria dispar) are pretty different in size and colour.
 The males have brown-grey forewings with several dark serrated transverse lines.
-A small central dot can be seen in the median band, which is formed by the transverse lines.
-The females are much larger and have cream-colored wings over which three brown-black transverse lines run.
-Here, too, there is a dark central spot in the median band formed by the transverse lines.
+A small central dot formed by the transverse lines can be seen in the median band.
+The females are much larger and have cream-coloured wings over which three brown-black transverse lines run.
+The transverse lines also form a dark central spot in the median band.
 The flying period is from mid-June to the end of August in one generation.
 Host plant: Various deciduous and coniferous trees.
 Dutch name: Plakker.
 Frisian name: Plakker.

 Flying period: